astroprofsmith/intromodern.github.io/_sources/c11electric.md

 Animation of how the cyclotron motion of an electron in a magnetic field changes in reference frames in relative motion.
 The red sphere is an electron, and the orange rectangle is the cart described in the text.
-The translucent square represents a region of magnetic field (pointing up).
+The translucent square represents a region of magnetic field.
+Buttons will show or hide magnetic (blue) and electric (yellow) field vector arrows, as well as the total force on the electron (green).
 First, leave the speed at zero and click the button to run the animation in the rest frame of the cart.
 Rotate the perspective to see the circular cyclotron motion from above.
 Unclick the button to stop the animation, then move the slider.
-Now when you click the button, the cart will move.
-Again, if you rotate the display and view from above, you can see how the electron stays with the cart as it moves.
+Now when you click the button, the cart will move, but there will be an electric field as well as the magnetic field.
+Again, if you rotate the display and view from above, you can see how the force on the electron changes to keep the electron with the cart as it moves.
 Try some different speeds!

 ```